Magnetic properties of {M$_4$} coordination clusters with different magnetic cores (M=Co, Mn)

 \section{Conclusions}

-We have characterized through a joint experimental and theoretical analysis the properties of two coordination complexes, \{Mn$_4$\} and \{Co$_4$\}, that display the same chemical structure but differ for the inner magnetic core, which is formed by Co and Mn atoms, respectively.
+Through a joint experimental and theoretical analysis we have characterized the properties of two coordination complexes, \{Mn$_4$\} and \{Co$_4$\}, that display the same chemical structure but different inner magnetic core formed by Mn and Co atoms, respectively.
 The theoretical analysis was performed under different approximations (LDAU, SOC) and methods (first-principles, model Hamiltonians, perturbation theory).

-The experimental data and the theoretical calculations show that by changing the magnetic core of the molecule it is possible to tune the strength of the magnetic interaction inside the molecules and thus the robustness of the AFM configuration in an external magnetic field.
-Moreover, the different magnetic properties of the two chemical species considered lead to a different spread of the magnetic moment and electronic charge on the ligands which is expected to influence also the interaction with foreign systems and to affect the efficiency of the two compounds when employed for magnetic functionalization.
+The experimental data and the theoretical calculations show that by changing the magnetic core it is possible to tune the strength of the magnetic interaction inside the molecules and thus the robustness of the AFM configuration in an external magnetic field.
+Moreover, the different magnetic properties of the two chemical species lead to a different spatial extension of the magnetic moment and electronic charge density on the ligands, which influences the interaction with foreign systems and affects the efficiency of the two compounds when employed for magnetic functionalization.

 We find and explain an unusual switch with temperature of the dependence of the magnetic moment from the applied magnetic field M(B) for the two molecules.
 We relate it to two competing effects: the stronger AFM coupling in \{Mn$_4$\} and the large value of magnetization in \{Mn$_4$\} which dominate at low and high temperature, respectively.

-The calculations clarify the role of spin-orbit effects: negligible in \{Mn$_4$\} and relevant in \{Co$_4$\}, showing that they have to be considered for a reliable theoretical description of the latter.
+The calculations clarify the role of spin-orbit effects: negligible in \{Mn$_4$\} and relevant in \{Co$_4$\}, showing that SOC has to be considered for a reliable theoretical description of the magnetic moments of the latter.
 In perspective of future exploitation of these compounds in spintronics the SOC effects found in \{Co$_4$\} should be taken into account as possible source of spin decoherence.

 Our study of the exchange coupling parameters and spin dynamics demonstrate that it is necessary to explicitly include electron correlations (for instance, via a Hubbard U parameter) to properly recover these properties.
 The complete description of the molecular complexes can only be performed in a framework in which electronic correlation and SOC are treated on the same footing.